IIT Faculty Member Miles Wernick Receives Motorola Professorship of Electrical and Computer Engineering

 Chicago, IL — June 12, 2009 —

 Wernick’s primary research interests are in medical imaging, image processing, pattern recognition, machine learning and optics.
-He is currently leading projects that include mapping the human brain, developing new x-ray imaging techniques, utilizing computer-aided diagnosis and imaging the heart.
+He is currently leading projects that include mapping the human brain, developing new X-ray imaging techniques, utilizing computer-aided diagnosis, and imaging the heart.

-The author or co-author of 43 journal papers, 80 full-length conference papers, four book chapters and three patents, Wernick was lead editor of the book, Emission Tomography: The Fundamentals of PET and SPECT, published by Academic Press.
-He is associate editor of both IEEE Transactions on Image Processing andSPIE/IS&T Journal of Electronic Imaging.
-He also served on the editorial committee of Optics & Photonics News, published by the Optical Society of America (OSA),and is currently guest editing a special issue of IEEE Signal Processing Magazine.
-Additionally, Wernick is a regular participant in National Institutes of Health (NIH) study sections and has served as a reviewer for 16 journals and two book publishers.
+The author or co-author of 43 journal papers, 80 full-length conference papers, four book chapters, and three patents, Wernick was lead editor of the book, Emission Tomography: The Fundamentals of PET and SPECT, published by Academic Press.
+He is associate editor of both IEEE Transactions on Image Processing and SPIE/IS&T Journal of Electronic Imaging.
+He also served on the Optics & Photonics News editorial committee, published by the Optical Society of America (OSA).
+He is currently guest editing a special issue of IEEE Signal Processing Magazine.
+Additionally, Wernick regularly participates in National Institutes of Health (NIH) study sections and has served as a reviewer for 16 journals and two book publishers.

 After earning a bachelor’s degree in physics from Northwestern University in 1983, Wernick received a Ph.D. in optics (’90) from the Institute of Optics at Rochester University.